MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 - **Configuration standards**.
 Define and document specific security configurations and settings for each asset.
 If possible, templatize or find a repeatable, automated way to apply the settings consistently across the environment.

 - **Access control and authentication**.
 Specify the role-based access control (RBAC) and multifactor authentication (MFA) requirements.
-Document what "just enough access" means at the asset level.
+Document what *just enough access* means at the asset level.
 Always start with the principle of least privilege.

 - **Patch management**.
 Apply latest versions on all the resource types to strengthen against attack.